Ancocodet/wp-umami/readme.md

 This plugin integrates [Umami Analytics](https://umami.is/) into your WordPress site.
 Umami is a simple, fast, website analytics tool for those who care about privacy.

+## Changelog ##

+0.1.1 - Fix Deployment
+The Deployment does not include the builded zip anymore.